oyuka1112/stock-analysis/README.md

 # Stock Analysis
 ## :spiral_notepad: Overview of Project
+  ### Background
-The purpose of the project is to analyze the green stocks volume in
+The purpose of the project is to analyze the green stocks volume in 2018 and 2017.
+They thought that the volume of the stocks reflects the price.
+So, they asked me to add each stock's volume in a given year.
+I added it using Visual Basic Application (VBA) macros.
+  ### Purpose
+  The purpose is to find the total volume and Return for each stock.
+Return of the stock is calculated by ending prices difference of the year.
+For each stock, finding the volumes and the yearly return using VBA macro codes.

 ## :spiral_notepad: Results
   ### :open_hands: Code